orti10/Iterable/README.md

 # Iterable

-Code by Ortal Hanoch and Tomer Maabari 	:zap:
+Code by Ortal Hanoch, Tomer Maabari and Nitzan Kravzov	:zap:

 # A) class range:
 Represent a range of objects, for example: